Barcode Automation, inc. is the leading manufacturer of Barcode Readers and Decals for Vehicle Access Control and Automatic Vehicle Identification.

 2007

-First, we discontinued the model BA-200 after a production run spanning 10 years.
-Replacing our flagship unit is the BA-220 DualBeam Barcode Reader, the new DualBeam solution to eliminate interference issues caused by the Sun.
+First, we discontinued the model BA-200 after a production run spanning almost 10 years.
+Replacing our flagship unit is the new BA-220 DualBeam Barcode Reader, the new DualBeam solution to eliminate interference issues caused by the Sun.

 -